 Where To Download RPCS3?

-RPCS3 has it’s own comprehensive website from which all versions can be downloaded from.
-It includes lots of help resources and a good amount of background on the emulator should you wish to find out more about the history of RPCS3.
+RPCS3 has its own comprehensive website from which all versions can be downloaded from.
+It includes lots of helpful resources and a good amount of background on the emulator should you wish to find out more about the history of RPCS3.

 No, PS3 emulation is still young and is only performing well on systems with strong CPUs and dedicated GPUs.
 Mobile devices are just not powerful enough to handle the demands of PS3 emulation.

-There are numerous fake PlayStation 3 emulator apps advertised for Android, but don’t be fooled, if it seems to good to be true, it more than likely is!
+There are numerous fake PlayStation 3 emulator apps advertised for Android but don’t be fooled, if it seems too good to be true, it more than likely is!

 It’s a pretty clear outcome that the current best PS3 emulator is RPCS3, there is no other option.
 Fortunately, RPCS3 is turning out to be a real gem of an emulator and will likely remain the choice of PlayStation 3 fans when looking to emulator the system.

-If you are a PlayStation fan through and through, you might be interested in on of the best emulators for PC, PCSX2, this is without doubt the best PS2 emulator for PC.
+If you are a PlayStation fan through and through, you might be interested in one of the best emulators for PC, PCSX2, this is, without doubt, the best PS2 emulator for PC.
 On Android, AetherSX2 is an excellent PS2 emulator app and the best PS2 emulator for Android.

 The main competitor of the PS3 was of course the Xbox 360, we also have some recommendations in our guide for the best Xbox 360 emulator.